AARRR for Solo Builders: Let Your AI Agent Run Your Pirate Metrics

 Weekly summary

-Give me an AARRR summary for the last 7 days across all projects.
+Use the Agent Analytics skill to give me an AARRR summary for the last 7 days across all projects.
 Show Acquisition, Activation, Retention, Referral, and Revenue.
 Highlight the weakest stage and one recommended next action.

 Activation diagnosis

-Check which projects have the biggest drop-off between signup_completed and project_created in the last 7 days.
+Use the Agent Analytics skill to check which projects have the biggest drop-off between signup_completed and project_created in the last 7 days.
 Rank them and tell me where activation looks broken.

 Retention check

-Compare week-1 retention by acquisition source for the last 30 days.
+Use the Agent Analytics skill to compare week-1 retention by acquisition source for the last 30 days.
 Tell me which channel brings users who actually come back.

 Revenue check

-Show me which acquisition sources produce paying users, not just signups.
+Use the Agent Analytics skill to show me which acquisition sources produce paying users, not just signups.

 One-project operator brief